syddjurs/syddjurs.dk/public_html/profiles/os2web/modules/os2web_ofir_job/README.md

 Description
 -----------
 This module provides a feed of jobs from the website Ofir.dk.
-Includes an feed importer into a contenttype, and shows them via an view.
+Includes an feed importer into a content type, and shows them via an view.

 Dependencies
 -----------